top of page

 Ancillary Teacher: Art

 Jeff Ryan is the Art teacher at MLA.
 He received his B.F.A in Ceramics (with K-12 Certification) from West Virginia University in 1996.
 He has been teaching pottery, handbuilding, and sculpture in many community based arts organizations for over 20 years.
 In 2006 he traveled to China to study porcelain production and ceramic history.
 In addition to ceramics, he loves paper maché and mask making.
-Jeff received his Master Gardening certification in 2018 and has since lead the MLA 4-H club and our school’s vegetable garden.
+Jeff received his Master Gardening certification in 2018 and has since had the opportunity to lead an MLA 4-H club, our school’s vegetable garden, composting and MLA's recycling program.

 Ancillary Teacher: Music